rdwrome/343sp24/README.md

 - life of livecoding
 - patterns in minitidal
 - indicies and scales in minitidal
-- visuals in hydra and obs
+- hydra
 - social structures
 - estuary
-- analysis/research presentations
+- research presentations
 - catch the wave
-- tidal cycles
+- samples in tidal cycles
-- superdirt
+- superdirt synths in tidal cycles
-- ORCA and rehearsals
+- ORCA
-- MAY 7: final concert (estuary revisited and solo Tidal Cycles)
+- final

 ## Assignments and Grading